 The electric vehicle marketplace is looking a little bit brighter following Ford’s recently announced $11 billion investment into the development of electric-powered vehicles.
 Read on to see the future of Ford Electric Vehicles.

 Shifting Priorities to Electric

-This gives some credence to earlier statements made by Ford CEO Jim Hackett back in October.
+This announcement gives some credence to earlier statements made by Ford CEO Jim Hackett back in October.
 At an investor’s meeting, the CEO stated that Ford planned to cut production costs and use the savings to reprioritise investments into electric vehicle technologies.

 Chairman Ford told reporters that these new electric models wouldn’t just be new models.
 “We’re taking our mainstream vehicles, our most iconic vehicles, and we’re electrifying them.”
-The company recognises that many of its most popular vehicles have lasting power, and allowing a new electric vehicle to bank on an established name gives it a greater chance for success.
+The company recognises that many of its most popular vehicles have lasting power, and allowing a new electric vehicle to bank on an established name gives it a higher chance for success.

 Ford is Not Alone